eden-brekke/reading-notes/code-301/prep-work-reading.md

 constructor refers to a constructor <br>
 static refers to a method that can be called without instantiating their class and cannot be called through the class instance. often used to create utility functions <br>
 extend inherits a constructors attributes  <br>
-super will also call to a parent construtor within a child constructor  <br>
+super will also call to a parent constructor within a child constructor  <br>

 [MDN this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this)